rduarte12/Learning-CS50/README.md

 Feel free to reach out if you’d like to discuss or ask questions!

 ---

+## ⚖️ License & Credits

+CS50 is a course offered by Harvard University.
+All course materials, lectures, and problem sets are the property of Harvard and follow their licensing terms.

+All code and personal projects in this repository were created by me, [@rduart12](https://github.com/rduart12), and are licensed under my own terms.
+Feel free to use them for learning purposes.

+---

 *This repository is part of my continuous learning in computer science.
 Feedback and suggestions are welcome!*